LANL-Seismoacoustics/pysac/docs/manual.md

 Low-level array interface to the SAC file format.

-Functions in this module work directly with numpy arrays that mirror the SAC format.
+Functions in this module work directly with numpy arrays that mirror the SAC format, and comprise much of the machinery that underlies the `SACTrace` class.
 The 'primitives' in this module are the float, int, and string header arrays, the float data array, and a header dictionary.
 Convenience functions are provided to convert between header arrays and more user-friendly dictionaries.

 These read/write routines are very literal; there is almost no value or type checking, except for byteorder and header/data array length.
 File- and array- based checking routines are provided for additional checks where desired.

+Reading and writing are done with `read_sac` and `write_sac` for binary SAC files, and `read_sac_ascii` and `write_sac_ascii` for alphanumeric files.
+Conversions between header dictionaries and the three SAC header arrays are done with the `header_arrays_to_dict` and `dict_to_header_arrays` functions.
+Validation of header values and data is managed by `validate_sac_content`, which can currently do six different tests.

 ## pysac.sactrace